aut0maticjack/lazyweb/3D-Printing-Frame-Stuff.md

 ## Wheeled Carriages

-You can use V-slot wheels on T-slot extrusion, the Tevo Tarantula does, but it's not great as the contact surface is very tiny.
+Whilst you *can* use V-slot wheels on T-slot extrusion (the Tevo Tarantula does), it's not great as the contact surface is very tiny.
+You also chop up the wheels if you over-tighten them.
+Just buy V-slot.

 ## Cutting Aluminium Extrusions